bioexcel/qmmm_bpg/docs/input_preparation/QM_treatment.rst

 LDA
 ---

-The local density approximation is one the simplist approximations for the XC functional.
+The local density approximation is one of the simplest approximations for the XC functional.
 It assumes that the functional depends only on the density at one point, i.e the density is assumed to be smooth in space.
-This means they are not accurate for some properties.
+Such an approximation is rather crude and often provide inaccurate results for some properties.

-An example for using the PADE LDA method is shown below.
-The functional needs to be specified in the XC_FUNCTIONAL section, and the complementary GTH-PADE pseudopotentials should be used.
+ An example of how to setup the PADE LDA method in the CP2K input file is shown below.
+ The functional needs to be specified in the XC_FUNCTIONAL section, and the corresponding GTH-PADE pseudopotentials should be used.

 .. code-block:: none